Diversity in the outdoors

 There is also growing evidence to support the impact that bias (conscious or unconscious) can have on leadership.
 Despite best intentions and a belief in equality in its broadest sense, people can, and do, sometimes respond unhelpfully to others who are different.
 Or act unconsciously in a way which perpetuates the status quo and unintentionally benefits some, and not others.
 This becomes more likely when we surround ourselves by people who are similar to us, in friendships… communities… workplaces.
 This becomes our world, our normal.
 We exist in a bubble and perhaps find it hard to imagine that things could be different.
 Better, for everybody.

 There are some fantastic initiatives happening within our sector already.
 The RYA are investing in developing sailing initiatives to engage more people from an urban and ethnic minority background.
 Lindley Educational Trust and Shadwell Basin Outdoor Centre are both doing fantastic, progressive work in diverse urban communities.
 Mountain Training have devoted significant time to considering how their training structures can attract and support candidates from different backgrounds.
 The National Training centre, Glenmore Lodge, now offer female specific programmes and also hold the annual Women In Adventure conference.
 Online there are numerous popular and successful sources of female inspiration and groups offering support and a different way of being in the outdoors.

 Now we have a better understanding of our start point, both within Outward Bound and within some of the key parts of the sector, we will begin to take some actions.
 We hope that we can learn from, build on and create strong partnerships with some of the above examples, as we embark on taking the first steps to attracting and retaining a workforce which is more representative of the backgrounds of the young people we work with.

-If you would like to find out more about this piece of work, please don’t hesitate to contact Kate.
+If you are interested to find out more please email Kate.